hummusonrails/personal-site/src/posts/2022-12-30-high-level-to-rust-part-1.md

 }
 ```

 In this example, the `divide` function returns a `Result` with an integer value if the division is successful, or a string error message if the denominator is zero.
-The main function uses a `match` expression to handle the `Result` value and either print the result or the error message.
+The main function uses the `?` keyword to handle the `Result` value and either print the result or the error message.

 By using the `Result` type and the `?` operator, Rust encourages you to explicitly handle errors and provides a clear and concise way to do so.